 Hales Corners real estate is some of the most expensive in Wisconsin, although Hales Corners house values don't compare to the most expensive real estate in the U.S.

-Hales Corners is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Hales Corners is a decidedly white-collar village, with fully 85.11% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hales Corners is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hales Corners who work in office and administrative support (17.73%), sales jobs (13.31%), and healthcare (9.40%).
+There are especially a lot of people living in Hales Corners who work in office and administrative support (14.82%), sales jobs (14.38%), and healthcare (10.90%).

 Also of interest is that Hales Corners has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Hales Corners citizens is very high relative to the national average among all cities (21.84%): 35.62% of adults in Hales Corners have a bachelor's degree or even advanced degree.
+The population of Hales Corners is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.89% of adults in Hales Corners have a bachelor's degree or even advanced degree.

 The people who call Hales Corners home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hales Corners residents report their race to be White, followed by Black or African-American.
+The greatest number of Hales Corners residents report their race to be White, followed by Asian.
 Important ancestries of people in Hales Corners include Polish, Irish, Italian, and English.

 The most common language spoken in Hales Corners is English.
-Other important languages spoken here include Spanish and Armenian.
+Other important languages spoken here include Spanish and Miao/Hmong.